YuanSun-UoM/IPTpy/docs/notebooks/source-data-download.md

 <br><br>

 - Keep the directory structure of downloaded data the same as the PNNL's.
 Samely, if the data directory is inconsistent as expected, the code would meet error of failing to find the data files.
-- Alternatively, users can utilize the [GLOBUS command-line interface (CLI)](https://docs.globus.org/cli/) for data downloads, providing a reliable and high-performance transfer method.
+- Alternatively, users can use the [GLOBUS command-line interface (CLI)](https://docs.globus.org/cli/) for data downloads, providing a reliable and high-performance transfer method.
 We provides a [bash job script](ceds.sh) for reference.